hoodiehq/hood.ie/_posts/2013-11-21-tgif-13-open-doors-put-everyone-on-support-unbrand-your-life-block-surveillance-have-a-pizza-and-get-kurt-cobains-college-haircut.md

 *“When things get tough, **this is what you should do: Make good art.” – *Or just follow Ai Weiwei&#8217;s tutorial [How to block surveillance cameras][16]*.*

-A database showing 338 surveillance vendors in 35 countries around the world that offer a total of 97 surveillance technologies: [Surveillance Industry Index (SII)][17] was published this week.
-[More about SII][18] in the *Guardian*.

 See what happens [when people are being confronted with their public posts][19] in social networks.

 **http://hood.town? http://hood.pizza?**